- Introduction of Make in India Campaign

 AstraZeneca India was established in 1979.
 It’s headquartered is based in Bangalore, Karnataka.
 AstraZeneca deals in the research, development, and commercialization of innovative medicines in the healthcare and wellness sector.
 They are known for their work in cardiovascular/ metabolic disease, cancer, and respiratory, Inflammatory, and autoimmune diseases.
 AstraZeneca has employed over 1500 personnel across the country.

-Eligibility and Registration For Make In India
+What are the Eligibility Criteria & Registration Process For Make In India?

 - General Category: In the General category, the Applicant entity should be an Indian company, the applicant’s allied entity should not be banned, and applicants will include companies’ trust as well as individuals.